 The unique properties of PTFE lend itself well for use in a variety of industrial, manufacturing, and engineering facilities.
 The superb chemical resistance and tolerance to vast temperature gradients has not only improved the efficiency of many industries but the safety for the employees that work around those conditions as well.

 12 Advantages of Using PTFE Filled Compounds

 - · Excellent chemical resistance

 - · Wide range of service temperature

 - Excellent dielectric properties

-- Non-stick, low friction
+- · Non-stick, low friction

-- No embrittlement or ageing

-- · Smooth surface finish can be achieved

 Polymer